 RESOURCE QUANTITY, QUALITY, USE AND DISTRIBUTION

-The Constitution vests exclusive ownership of natural resources, including forests, in the state, which guarantees their effective use in the interests of the people.
-The Land Code defines national forest reserve lands as those – covered with forests or otherwise – allotted to the needs of forestry.
-The Land Code further states that boundaries of the forest reserve lands must be physically marked.
-The 1993 Forest Code is aimed at preserving forest resources and ensuring the protection and sound use of forest resources.
-The 1999 New Forest Code strengthened the legal protection of forests and provided for expanding nature-protection reserves (GOT 1994, Art.
-13; Akhmadov 2008; FAO 2005;GOT 2008 ).
+The Constitution vests exclusive ownership of natural resources, including forests, in the state, which guarantees their effective use in the interest of the people.
+Under the Land Code, the “Forest Land Fund” includes land covered with forests or areas not planted with trees that are used for forestry.
+The Land Code further states that boundaries of the forest reserve lands must be physically marked (GOT 2016a).
+State forest reserve land can be given for agricultural and non-agricultural use, provided the land is not allotted to the needs of the forestry.
+The 1993 Forest Code, last amended in 2011, aims to preserve, protect and ensure the sound use of forest resources.
+Additionally, it strengthens the legal protection of forests and provides for expanding nature-protection reserves (GOT 2011c; Akhmadov 2008; FAO 2005).

 GOVERNMENT ADMINISTRATION AND INSTITUTIONS